AdobeDocs/commerce-merchant-services.en/help/price-index/index.md

 ### Luma and Abode Commerce Core GraphQl with PHP core price indexer dependencies

 * A Luma or Abode Commerce Core GraphQL merchant who has a supported service installed (Live Search, Product Recommendations, Catalog Service)
-* With a third party extension relying on the PHP core price indexer
+* With a third-party extension relying on the PHP core price indexer
 * Selling simple, configurable, grouped, virtual, and bundle dynamic products

 1. Enable the new feeds